mayankpal9717-bit/PowerBI-SuperStore-Dashboard/README.md

 # PowerBI-SuperStore-Dashboard
-Power BI project: Interactive Super Store Sales Dashboard with insights on sales, profit, orders, and customer segments.
+This is my Power BI project where I built an interactive dashboard for SuperStore Sales data.
+It covers analysis of sales, profit, and orders with easy-to-use visuals.